cpske/ISP/introduction/index.md

 in a team of approx. 4 people.
 You can choose the project topic, subject to approval by instructor.

-Part of the challenge of creating software is working effectively as a team.
+A big challenge in creating software is working effectively as a team.
 Many of the skills we study involve other people, and are intended to improve team work.

 Hence, we need a *team* project to practice both individual and project-related skills.